VladimerKhasia/ai-assistant/README.md

 ### Installation Prerequisites
 - A modern web browser with PWA support (e.g., Chrome, Edge, Safari).
-- Initial internet connection to cache the app and model (offline thereafter).
+- Initial internet connection to cache the app and download the model (offline thereafter).
+- **Hugging Face Access Token**: To access the model, you need a Hugging Face account and an access token.
+If you don’t have an account, sign up for free at [Hugging Face](https://huggingface.co/).
+Then, generate an access token from your [Hugging Face Settings](https://huggingface.co/settings/tokens) and enter it in the app’s settings modal to download and use the model for free.

 ### Repository
 - **GitHub**: `https://github.com/VladimerKhasia/assistant.git`